WebDeveloperALanger/WebDeveloperALanger/README.md

 - NetBeans

 ## 🌱 I’m currently learning
-- React Native
+- React & React Native
-- Python

 ## 💞️ I’m looking to collaborate
 - on a challenging project